dstrueber/stateelim-henshin/SHARE.md

 ## Using the SHARE image

-You will find a descriptive readme file on the desktop after opening the image.
-For your convenience,  we copied the contents of this readme file below.
+After opening the image, You will find an instructive readme file on the desktop.
+For your convenience, you can read the contents of this readme file below.

-## Contents of the readme file
+## Instructions

 How to work with this solution: